knokko/mardek/README.md

 - an exe file for Windows x64
 - an executable for Linux x64
 - a (totally untested) executable for Linux arm64
-- a (totally untested) executable for MacOS x64
+- a (totally untested) executable for macOS x64
-- a (totally untested) executable for MacOS arm64
+- a (totally untested) executable for macOS arm64
 - a jar file for any OS/architecture supported by LWJGL, but requires OpenJDK 21+ to run